Taqi Yazdi: Views

 Mesbah-Yazdi supported a return to what he saw as the values of the 1979 Iranian revolution.
 He believed that an "Islamic republic" is a contradiction in terms, on the grounds that a truly Islamic government would only hold "elections" as a way for the people to express their allegiance to the supreme faqih.
 Elections as an opportunity for voters to make choices between representatives and policies were unIslamic.
 The "republican component" of the Islamic Republic of Iran was established as a concession to secular forces and should be "stripped" away to leave the true essence of the "Islamic system."
 He had been quoted as saying, "It doesn't matter what the people think.
 The people are ignorant sheep."

 Mesbah-Yazdi was also a firm opponent of the Reformist movement in Iran which he believed an Islamic government must "combat ... because injecting misleading ideas [of reform in Islam] is like injecting the Aids virus!".
 He also claimed that young Iranians who questioned the regime after studying abroad did so only because they had been trained in 'psychological warfare' by foreign universities.
 President Khatami once called him the theoretician of violence.

 In 2005, he issued a fatwa urging Iranians to vote for Mahmoud Ahmadinejad, a former student and "protege", whom he is "considered a ideological and spiritual mentor" of, and with whom he reportedly met with weekly.

-On the issue of slavery Mesbah Yazdi said: